amberyuy/AutoPaperSummary/README.md

 * Current results
   * We train it by GPU and then add train outcome to Google Drive,because the docunments are too big, so you can download [train model](https://drive.google.com/open?id=1yA4jbxyPpHEvyH7rmdyqeXkAjsyEIeOr) and try to change file path and only run the last step of the code in summarize_reviews.ipynb.
 But I have to say the outcome is not very satisfactory, so we are changing the model's parameters and improving it.

+  ### Abstractive_Summary_2
+  #### Dataset
+  * We use the news summary from Kaggle,which contains the summarized article and the complete article text which can be used for the summarization task.You can download [here](https://www.kaggle.com/sunnysai12345/news-summary)

   ## Reference
   Extractive Summarization: https://github.com/davidadamojr/TextRank

   Abstractive Summarization: https://github.com/Currie32/Text-Summarization-with-Amazon-Reviews